-Collateral held is analysed below for commercial real estate and other corporate, and commercial and financial (nonbank) lending.
+Collateral held is analysed separately below for commercial real estate and for other corporate, commercial and financial (non-bank) lending.
 This reflects the difference in collateral held on the portfolios.
+In each case, the analysis includes off balance sheet loan commitments, primarily undrawn credit lines.